group2 0.1.0

 halfExtentsAABB half-extents.

-meshTriangle mesh to depenetrate from.
+meshTriangle mesh to depenetrate from (must be welded).

 pushbackTiny extra distance added to each push to avoid hairline contact (matches Quake's DIST_EPSILON of 1/32 unit).